On the heapability of finite partial orders

 As for the second condition, consider the slots from $A$ and $B$ which interfere with the newly arrived interval as follows:

-\begin{itemize} \item Let $i$ and $i'$ be the (unique) indices such that $a_i \leq x < a_{i+1}$ and $a_{i'} \leq y < a_{i'+1} $ hold in $A,$ with $i,i' \in {0,\cdots, |sig(A)|}.$ \item Similarly, let $j$ and $j'$ be the unique indices such that $b_j \leq x < b_{j+1}$ and $b_{j'} \leq y < b_{j'+1}$ hold in $B,$ with $j,j' \in {0,\cdots, |sig(B)|}.$ \end{itemize}
+\begin{itemize} \item Let $i$ and $i'$ be the (unique) indices such that $a_i \leq x < a_{i+1}$ and $a_{i'} \leq y < a_{i'+1} $ hold in $A,$ with $i,i' \in \{0,\cdots, |sig(A)|\}.$ \item Similarly, let $j$ and $j'$ be the unique indices such that $b_j \leq x < b_{j+1}$ and $b_{j'} \leq y < b_{j'+1}$ hold in $B,$ with $j,j' \in \{0,\cdots, |sig(B)|\}.$ \end{itemize}

 Since $A \preceq B$, it follows that $i \geq j$ and $ i' \geq j'$.
-Suppose that we insert the interval $[x, y]$ in $B$ in an arbitrary slot $b_k \leq b_j$ (thus removing one life of slot $b_k$ and inserting two copies of slot $y$).
+Suppose that we insert the interval $[x, y]$ in $B$ in an arbitrary slot $b_t \leq b_j$ (thus removing one life of slot $b_t$ and inserting $k$ copies of slot $y$).
 The rest of the proof is by a case analysis.
-The four cases which can be distinguished (Fig.~\ref{fig:cases}) are: \begin{itemize} \item[Case 1.] $l < k$: \\ In this case, none of the signatures were affected at position $l$ by the insertion of $[x, y]$, hence:
+The four cases which can be distinguished (displayed in Fig.~\ref{fig:cases}, for $k=2$) are: \begin{itemize} \item[Case 1.] $l < t$: \\ In this case, none of the signatures $A,B$ were affected at position $l$ by the insertion of $[x, y]$, hence:

-\item[Case 2.] $l \in [k, j')$: \\ In this range all slots from $B'$ have been shifted by one position to the left compared to $B$ due to the removal of $b_k$.
+\item[Case 2.] $l \in [t, j')$: \\ In this range all slots from $B'$ have been shifted by one position to the left compared to $B$ due to the removal of $b_t$.
 Consequently:

-\item[Case 3.] $l \in [j', i')$: \\ Knowing that $j'$ is the position in $A$ where we inserted two new slots with value $y$, $i'$ is the position in $B$ where we inserted these same slots and $i' \geq j'$, the following is true:
+\item[Case 3.] $l \in [j', i')$: \\ Knowing that $i'$ is the position in $A$ where we inserted $k$ new slots with value $y$, $j'$ is the position in $B$ where we inserted these same slots and $i' \geq j'$, the following is true: